 - Workers can check assembly and quality information for each manufactured good in real-time for systematic quality inspection leading to a reduction in low-quality products

-The leading company of future agriculture, Daedong (Joint CEO Joon-Shik Kim and Yoo-Hyun Won), announced on the 30th that it is shifting the production facility in Daegu to a smart factory to acquire global competitiveness in production.
+The leading company of future agriculture, Daedong (CEO Joon-Sik Kim, Yu-hyeon Won), announced on the 30th that it is shifting the production facility in Daegu to a smart factory to acquire global competitiveness in production.

 Daedong, the company that has stood for over a century, proclaimed the vision of the "leading company of future agriculture."
 Since then, the company has accelerated the promotion of Digital Transformation (aka DT) for "innovation in business & process & work."
 To this end, Daedong redesigned its ERP (Enterprise Resource Planning) and MES (Manufacturing Execution System) to establish global competitiveness in production since 2020.
 Beginning in the first half of this year, the factory in Daegu is being transformed into a smart factory.
 Daedong's factory in Daegu has three major production lines, namely, ▲engine parts, ▲engine production, and ▲agricultural machinery.
 The factory in Daegu is the core production site of Daedong.
 In 2021, It manufactured about 43,000 finished agricultural machinery such as tractor, combine, and rice transplanter and supplied over 48,000 diesel engines.